bozyurt21/photository/README.md

 1. **Home Screen (UIKit)**
    - Grid of folder cells (`FolderCell`), one per group.
    - Each folder shows:
-     - Group name (or **Other**).
+     - Group name
-     - Total number of photos in that group.
+     - Total number of photos in that group
-   - Tapping a folder pushes a `UIHostingController` with `GroupDetailScreen`.
+   - Tapping a folder pushes a `UIHostingController` to `GroupDetailScreen`.

 2. **Group Detail (SwiftUI)**
-   - `LazyVGrid` of `PhotoView` tiles.
-   - Each tile loads a thumbnail via `PhotoLibraryViewModel.fetchImage`.
+   - Each image loads a thumbnail using `PhotoLibraryViewModel.fetchImage`.
-   - Tap → navigates to `ImageDetailScreen` for that group.
+   - When tapped it navigates to `ImageDetailScreen` for that group.
-   - Long-press (context menu) → delete photo from the group.
+   - When Long pressed, it shows delete button which delete photo from the group if it is clicked.
    - If a group becomes empty, the view dismisses, and the Home screen will no longer show that folder.

 3. **Image Detail (SwiftUI)**